shardwick/fin-dat/README.md

-Functional data models does not mean the structure has to remain static.
+"Functional data model" does not mean the structure has to remain static.
 Lets prototype a new way to better understand data velocity, volatility, and volume in the financial sector.